 Sybil Francis, Ph.D.

-Dr. Sybil Francis is Executive Director of the Center for the Future of Arizona and was part of its founding team.
-The center is helping to shape and define Arizona’s future through an action-oriented agenda focused on issues and topics critical to the state, with a special focus on education, the economy, and the environment.
-Dr. Francis is engaged in all aspects of the center’s agenda, from conceptualization through implementation, and also leads the Move on When Ready Initiative, a bold new design for high school to prepare students to be successful in college and careers.
-She is also deeply embedded in the Arizona State University Community and serves as a Senior Advisor to the ASU Foundation.
+Dr. Sybil Francis was part of the founding team of the Center for the Future of Arizona in 2002 and is the executive director.
+She is engaged in all aspects of the center’s agenda, from conceptualization through implementation.
+Under her direction the center launched the Move On When Ready initiative, a bold new design for high school to prepare students for success in college and careers and she continues to advance innovative approaches to improving educational outcomes for Arizona students.
+She is also deeply embedded in the Arizona State University Community and serves as the Director for Strategic Advancement for the ASU Foundation.

 Amanda Burke Ed.D